-Figure 61 Network Setting> Wireless > MAC Authentication
+Figure 100 Network Setting> Wireless > MAC Authentication

-Table 38 Network Setting> Wireless > MAC Authentication
+Table 19 Natwork Satting > Wirelass > MAC Authentication 10016 40 Network Setting > Wireless > MAC Authentication

-LABEL DESCRIPTION General SSID Select the SSID for which you want to configure MAC filter settings.
-MAC Restrict Mode Define the filter action for the list of MAC addresses in the MAC Address table.
-Select Disable to turn off MAC filtering.
+LABEL DESCRIPTION General • SSID Select the SSID for which you want to configure MAC filter settings.
+MAC Restrict Define the filter action for the list of MAC addresses in the MAC Address table.
+Mode Select Disable to turn off MAC filtering.
 Select Deny to block access to the Zyxel Device.
 MAC addresses not listed will be allowed to access the Zyxel Device.
 Select Allow to permit access to the Zyxel Device.
 MAC addresses not listed will be denied access to the Zyxel Device.
-MAC address List Add new MAC This field is available when you select Deny or Allow in the MAC Restrict Mode field. address Click this if you want to add a new MAC address entry to the MAC filter list below.
-Enter the MAC addresses of the wireless devices that are allowed or denied access to the Zyxel Device in these address fields.
-Enter the MAC addresses in a valid MAC address format, that is, six hexadecimal character pairs, for example, 12:34:56:78:9a:bc.
+MAC Address List Add New MAC This field is available when you select Deny or Allow in the MAC Restrict Mode field.
+Address Click this if you want to add a new MAC address entry to the MAC filter list below.
 This is the index number of the entry.
 MAC Address This is the MAC addresses of the wireless devices that are allowed or denied access to the Zyxel Device.
 Modify Click the Edit icon and type the MAC address of the peer device in a valid MAC address format (six hexadecimal character pairs, for example 12:34:56:78:9a:bc).
 Click the Delete icon to delete the entry.
+Cancel Click Cancel to exit this screen without saving.
+Apply Click Apply to save your changes.